pwwang/biopipen/docs/wxsdown.md

 ```

 ### args
-#### `topn`:
-the cutoff to select genes.
+#### `topn`::     the cutoff to select genes.
 If it is >= 1, top N genes will be selected, otherwise, it will be used as pvalue cutoff.
 Default: .05

 ## pMutPlot